 The James Earl Carter Library (named in honor of President Jimmy Carter’s father) has more than 190,000 volumes, over 30,000 electronic books, and 243 current journal subscriptions.
 As a selective federal depository, the Library also provides access to over 300,000 government documents in various formats.
 The Library’s special collections include the Georgia Southwestern Historical Collection and the Dr. Harold Isaacs Third World Collection.

-The Fine Arts Gallery and Oral History Center are located in the Library.
+The Fine Arts Gallery and the POW Collection are located in the Library.

 The Library is open during the following hours: